 However, in these cases, an employee will be discharged under the rules governing absences and tardiness, and inefficiency, and not under a specific rule regarding off-duty intoxication.
 Under the rules of absences and tardiness, for example, an employee cannot be absent or late for a capricious reason.
 Absences or tardiness caused by off-duty intoxication or its after effects are usually considered to be for capricious reasons.
 Additionally, inefficiency caused by the off -duty use of intoxicants may be misconduct, and should be treated the same as any other charge of inefficiency caused by actions within the control of the claimant.

-For experienced attorneys who handle unemployment issues, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who handle unemployment issues, contact Richard L. Klauer and schedule an appointment.

 Glendale helps small businesses by expiditing permits.